pekka1234/StockProfit/README.md

 2. Make a desktop shortcut to index.html

 3. Open the desktop shortcut

 4. Check that your browser does not clear site data when windows are closed so that the progress won't be lost

-(Or you can just run the index.html file from place you downloaded the source code)
+Pro tip: when you open the site, press control + or control - until the website looks like the picture above